NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 ## Caveats

-Fetchers create [_fixed output derivations_](https://nixos.org/manual/nix/stable/#fixed-output-drvs) that downloaded files.
-Later, Nix can reuse the downloaded files via their hash.
-While the caching improves performance, it can lead to some confusion.
+Fetchers create [fixed output derivations](https://nixos.org/manual/nix/stable/#fixed-output-drvs) from downloaded files.
+Nix can reuse the downloaded files via the hash of the resulting derivation.

+The fact that the hash belongs to the Nix derivation output and not the file itself can lead to confusion.
 For example, consider the following fetcher:

 ```nix
 fetchurl {